karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 }
 ```

-Why is the ``PooledConnectionIdleTimeout`` attribute important?
+Why is the ``PooledConnectionIdleTimeout`` attribute something worth mentioning?
+Let's take a look at the code above.

-- ``PooledConnectionLifetime`` is set to 30 minutes, which means that TCP connections will cease to be re-issued and be closed after 30 minutes.
+- ``PooledConnectionLifetime`` is set to 30 minutes, which means that TCP connections will be re-used during 30 minutes.
-- ``PooledConnectionIdleTimeout``is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 5 seconds, it doesn't matter if the ``PooledConnectionLifetime`` has expired or not.
+- ``PooledConnectionIdleTimeout``is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 5 seconds, **it doesn't matter if the ``PooledConnectionLifetime`` has expired or not.**
-- If the ``PooledConnectionIdleTimeout`` is not set, then the default value is 2 minutes.

 What will happen here?
-(This is an overly exaggerated example, but it is good enough to understand what will happen).
 - If the app keeps receiving a constant flow of requests, then the same TCP connection will be reused during **30 minutes**.
 - If for some reason the app doesn't receive any requests during sometime and the TCP connection gets considered as idle, then the TCP connection will be closed after **10 seconds**.

-## netstat usage

-- TCP connection are being reused.
-- The ``PooledConnectionLifetime`` attribute is set to 30 minutes, which means that after 15 seconds the TCP connection will be closed.
-- The ``PooledConnectionIdleTimeout`` attribute is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 10 seconds, it doesn't matter if the ``PooledConnectionLifetime`` has expired or not.

 {{< video src="/videos/httpclient-scenario4-1.mp4" type="video/mp4" preload="auto" >}}

-## Pros & cons

-Same as scenario 4.
+The point I'm trying to make in scenario 4.1 is that sometimes setting the ``PooledConnectionLifetime`` attribute might not be sufficient.
+Keep in mind that the ``PooledConnectionIdleTimeout`` attribute also exists and try to understand how it works.

 # **Scenario 5: Use IHttpClientFactory**

 ## Source code

-> This example is built using IHttpClientFactory named clients, you could use typed client or basic clients and the result will be exactly the same.
+- An ``IHttpClientFactory`` Named client is setup in the ``Program.cs`` (this scenario uses an IHttpClientFactory named clients, you could use typed client or basic clients and the result will be exactly the same).

-> In the next code snippet, the ``SetHandlerLifetime`` method is set to 15 seconds, which means that TCP connections will cease to be re-issued and be closed after a maximum of 15 seconds.
-This is highly inefficient and it is only done for better demo purposes.

-- An ``IHttpClientFactory`` Named client is setup in the ``Program.cs``.
 - The ``SetHandlerLifetime`` extension method defines the length of time that a ``HttpMessageHandler`` instance can be reused before being discarded.
 It works almost identical as the ``PooledConnectionLifetime`` attribute from the previous scenario.
+- The ``SetHandlerLifetime`` method is set to 15 seconds, which means that TCP connections will cease to be re-issued and be closed after a maximum of 15 seconds.
+This is highly inefficient and it is only done for demo purposes.
-- We use the ``CreateClient`` method from the ``IHttpClientFactory`` to obtain a httpClient to call our API.
+- We use the ``CreateClient`` method from the ``IHttpClientFactory`` to obtain a ``httpClient`` to call our API.

 On ``Program.cs``: